hlg/EXPRESS2EMF/README.md

 4. Build ExpressParser project
 5. Build ExpressEMF project

+### Run example

+1. ExpressParser:
+    - Run `de.htwwdd.expressEMF.api.RunParser` (optional: schema location as argument, default schemas/IFC4.exp).
+    - This will create an *.xmi file in the same location as the original *.exp file, for instance schemas/IFC4.xmi for the default.
+2. EXPRESSEMF:
+    - Copy the *.xmi file generated in step 1 to instances/src.xmi to be used as input for the transformation.
+    - Run `org.emoflon.ibex.tgg.run.expressemf.INITIAL_FWD_App` to carry out the transformation.
+    - This will create a file instances/trg.xmi as result of the transformation.
+3. IFC2CityGML:
+    - Copy the *.xmi file generated in step 2 to model/IFC4.ecore
+    - TODO complete

 work in progress to verify and document installation, build and execution